manpreetdash/manpreetdash.github.io/wiki/drafts/2025-03-21-better-ai-mode.md

 ![](/images/ai-overviews-ai-mode.png)

-Barely a link in sight.
-Search has turned into a dead-end.
+Not a link in sight, search has turned into a dead-end.

 ## Google is Grounded